J. Ivy: Literary career

 In 2012, J. Ivy followed up his album HERE I AM with the release of his book HERE I AM: Then & Now, a compilation of the album's lyrics, stories regarding the inspiration for the album, and additional poetry.
 In January 2014, J. Ivy signed a book deal with Beyond Words Publishing, an imprint of Atria Books & Simon & Schuster, for the January 2015 release of his new book Dear Father: Breaking the Cycle of Pain, which is based on J. Ivy's poem "Dear Father" (as seen on HBO's Def Poetry Jam).

-Ad campaigns

-In addition to his voice, Ivy has been a featured in numerous ads and served as a spokesperson for national corporate initiatives.
-He has been a model for both Mecca and LRG’s national print-ads as well as a spokesperson for Ford Urban.com alongside Tarrey Torae, Rocsi from BET's 106 & Park and MTV’s VJ Sway Calloway.

-Voice overs

-J. Ivy was the sole voice and face in Verizon's History in the Making Campaign, which earned him a Gold Clio Award for the campaign's commercial, which was shown in movie theaters nationwide.
-This campaign was directed by Bob Giraldi, who directed Michael Jackson's "Beat It".
-J. Ivy's musical endorsements have also included extensive work with Allstate Insurance's Beyond February initiative.
-His voice has also been heard on the 2013 Benjamin Moore & Co.
-Paint commercial, in 2013–15 Nissan commercials, HBO Boxing, Monday Night Football, CBS Sports, MTV's Who's Got Game, and in the 2009 and 2011 NFL seasons, he was featured on the introduction for the entire season of NBC's Sunday Night Football alongside Faith Hill.
+Advertising and voice-over work

+Ivy's voice-over work has included NBC Sunday Night Football, the NBA draft and the US Open, and he has appeared in a national AARP advertisement.
+In 2018 he was featured in Allstate's "Pillars & Poetry" tour of historically black colleges and universities, which included a student spoken word competition.
+In 2023 he became a spokesperson for Bulleit bourbon.